tthtlc/quest4science/_posts/2025-10-03-crispr-gene-editing-cures-genetic-blindness.md

 <!-- Image Description: A close-up photo of a human eye with a digital overlay showing DNA strands and a CRISPR gene-editing tool targeting a gene, symbolizing the gene therapy being applied to treat inherited blindness. -->

-# CRISPR Gene Editing: A New Hope for Genetic Blindness

 ## How a Groundbreaking Technology Is Changing Vision for the Better

 *By Peter Teoh, Science Writer*